20klompr/xPro-V5/Hookup-Guide.md

 ## Connect Motors

+Note: The color codes shown below may not apply to your particular Motors

+Warning: Never connect/disconnect motors to a powered-up controller.
+Always turn off power before connecting/disconnecting accessories to/from your xPro

 * How to: [verify coil wires](https://www.youtube.com/watch?v=S0pGKgos498)
 * Simple verification of 4 wire stepper motors:
  1. Using a multi-meter, resistance Set the Ohmmeter to the lowest resistance scale.